Studying online

 Outcomes

-Students are able to (1) explain the main principles of the scientific method pertaining to medical research; (2) describe the main types of medical research study designs; (3) recognise the main data collection methods used in quantitative research; (4) explain basic concepts of statistics and epidemiology relevant to the use of measures of estimation, frequency and statistical inference; (5) discuss research translation and how it impacts health care practice and policy; (6) identify the different sources of bias and confounding, and identify strategies to minimise these; (7) discuss the ethical, safety and professional issues involved in medical research; (8) explain the basic statistical measures relating to validity and reliability; and (9) describe and critically appraise the methods and statistical content of medical research studies..
+Students are able to (1) explain the main principles of the scientific method pertaining to medical research; (2) describe the main types of medical research study design; (3) recognise the main data collection methods used in quantitative research; (4) explain basic concepts of statistics and epidemiology relevant to the use of measures of estimation, frequency and statistical inference; (5) discuss research translation and how it impacts health care practice and policy; (6) identify the different sources of bias and confounding, and strategies to minimise these; (7) discuss the ethical, safety and professional issues involved in medical research; (8) explain the basic statistical measures relating to validity and reliability; and (9) describe and critically appraise the methods and statistical content of medical research studies.

 Assessment